 By onboarding, I’m referring to how easy is it to use the tool if you’ve never used it before.

 Are you just thrown in the middle of a complex tool?
 Or are you guided through the first few steps.

-If you’re new to building landing pages, this is particularly important.
+If you’re new to building landing pages and landing page software, this is particularly important.